Death of Hank Williams: Background

 In 1951, Williams fell during a hunting trip in Tennessee, reactivating his old back pains.
 Later, he started to consume painkillers, including morphine, and alcohol to ease the pain.
 His alcoholism worsened in 1952.
-In June, he divorced Audrey Williams, and, on August 11, Williams was dismissed from the Grand Ole Opry for habitual drunkenness.
+In June, he divorced Audrey Williams and, on August 11, he was dismissed from the Grand Ole Opry for habitual drunkenness.
 He returned to perform in KWKH and WBAM shows and in the Louisiana Hayride, for which he toured again.
 His performances were acclaimed when he was sober, but despite the efforts of his work associates to get him to shows sober, his abuse of alcohol resulted in occasions when he did not appear or his performances were poor.
 In October 1952, he married Billie Jean Jones.

 Due to Williams's excesses, Fred Rose stopped working with him.
 Also, the Drifting Cowboys were at the time backing Ray Price, while Williams was backed by local bands.
 By the end of 1952, Williams had started to suffer heart problems.
 He met Horace Raphol "Toby" Marshall in Oklahoma City, who claimed to be a doctor.
 Marshall had been previously convicted for forgery, and had been paroled and released from the Oklahoma State Penitentiary in 1951.
 Among other fake titles he claimed to be a Doctor of Science.
-He purchased the DSC title for $35 from the "Chicago School of Applied Science"; in the diploma, he requested that the DSc was spelled out as "Doctor of Science and Psychology".
-Under the name of Dr. C. W. Lemon he prescribed Williams with amphetamines, Seconal, chloral hydrate, and morphine.
+He purchased the DSC title for $35 from the "Chicago School of Applied Science"; in the diploma, he requested that the DSc be spelled out as "Doctor of Science and Psychology".
+Under the name Dr. C. W. Lemon, he prescribed Williams with amphetamines, Seconal, chloral hydrate, and morphine.